US Ambassador to Luxembourg Tours Spangdahlem

-David McKean, middle, U.S. Ambassador to Luxembourg, receives a briefing from Col. Joe McFall, left, 52nd Fighter Wing commander, and Chief Master Sgt.
-Edwin Ludwigsen, right, 52nd FW command chief, at the wing headquarters building at Spangdahlem Air Base, Germany, Dec.
+David McKean, U.S. Ambassador to Luxembourg, looks out over the flightline from the top of the air traffic control tower as he receives a briefing about the effectiveness of the F-16 Fighting Falcon at Spangdahlem Air Base, Germany, Dec.
 20, 2016.
-This was McKean's first visit to the base during, which wing leadership briefed him about the Saber Nation mission and different capabilities.
+This was McKean's first visit to the base, during which wing leadership briefed him about the Saber Nation mission and different capabilities.
 McKean was sworn in as ambassador in March 2016.
 (U.S. Air Force photo by Senior Airman Joshua R. M. Dewberry)

 |Date Taken: